DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-01-introducing-the-data.md

 #### Geog 315 T2 2020
-You can see what the results of running code in this page look like [here](https://southosullivan.com/geog315/labs/making-maps-in-R-01-introducing-the-data.html).

 # Introducing the data
 First you need to load the `sf` library for handling spatial data, `tmap` for mapping, and `dplyr` for data wrangling.